joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 ### Overview
 We spent weeks 1 - 5 (01/02 - 05/03) to absorb the content delivered in the technical and design workshops and implement the walkthroughs on our own machines.
 This gave us the necessary information to decide on which roles we would undertake during our sprints.
 Therefore, our communication during these five weeks was just limited to the Tuesday and Thursday SEGP workshop timeslots.

-### Week 6 onwards
-From Week 6 onwards, we held standups on Mondays, Wednesdays, and Fridays at 10:00 AM.
+From week 6 onwards, we held standups on Mondays, Wednesdays, and Fridays at 10:00 AM.
 In addition, we used the design and technical workshops on Tuesdays and Thursdays to further discuss how we would go about integrating the week's material into our repository.

 The [meeting logs](../../Meetings/README.md) provide a top-level summary of all of our standups.